mrporterphysics/mrporterphysics.github.io/Daily Plan/20262027/APAgendas202627.md

 ---

+# 2026.09.11 **AP Physics** Do Now

+1. Get your lab notebook
+2. Review your lab with your group
+    - how did you do it?
+    - what did you find?
+      - what does your slope represent?
+      - do you have a vertical intercept? is it negigible? what does it mean?
+      - do you have any interesting findings that you think are unique to your experiment?

+---

 # 2026.09.11 **AP Physics**

 ##### **❓ of the 📅**: If you could snap your fingers and have one thing done for you, which would it be?